jungle-memory/gene-research/lymph-node-patterns/README.md

 They predict that the number of germinal centers in lymph nodes can help identify breast cancer patients who are having an active immune response and therefore generally a better prognosis.
 The more germinal centers the better the prognosis.

+The research is relevant for diagnosing and treating breast cancer patients.
+Perhaps their research can be extended to other conditions, too.

 ![citizen-science-lymph-node-patterns](https://blog.junglememory.com/wp-content/uploads/2022/05/citizen-science-lymph-node-patterns.png)

 The researchers have tons of images of slides containing cells from breast cancer patients.
 You can help by reviewing the images looking for germinal centers in lymph nodes.